 Please check out our document 'A Pathway to a Smooth Transition' a booklet for SENDCos and other professionals to support the transition of pupils across all key stages with particular guidance related to COVID-19.
 The document is available in the documents section at the side of the webpage.
 It is also available to download from the padlet https://padlet.com/jholder_llp/goingbacktoschool

-We wanted to let you know about a great resource that is being offered for free during this current lockdown.
+We wanted to let you know about a great resource.
 Picturepath is an online timeline tool that helps children with Autism and other educational needs to manage their daily routines without getting stressed (more info on website link below).
-They have had great feedback from SENCo's, parents and SEND children who’ve been using Picturepath to help them adapt to home learning during the Covid-19 lockdown.
+They have had great feedback from SENCo's, parents and SEND children who’ve been using Picturepath to help them adapt to home learning during Covid-19.
 Because of this they're wanting to support more schools and families with SEND children by offering Picturepath for free for the rest of the academic year.
 Links to the parents app are below:

 Apple App Store - https://apps.apple.com/gb/app/picturepath/id1339643269

 For further information please contact Richard Nurse email@example.com

 If it sounds like it could help any of your pupils or families, and you'd like a quick demo of it to understand how it works and how to set it up, please book in at a time to suit you on Richard’s calendly link below.